Bryl33t/ftp_client/README.md

          will begin with the exact required reply code, followed immediately by a Hyphen, "-" (also known as Minus), followed by text.
-The last line will begin with the same code, followed immediately by Space <SP>, optionally some text, and the Telnet end-of-line code.
+The last line will begin with the same code, followed immediately by Space &lt;SP&gt;, optionally some text, and the Telnet end-of-line code.

             For example: